 Education is so critical for success that many advocate equity in education.
 This advocates that students be given the education they need to perform at an acceptable level.
 Equity in education is a step beyond equal education––which only promises the same level of funding.

 Without equity, education can create structural inequality.
 Children who don’t get that start in life won’t do as well as their better-educated peers.
-As a result, they will not be able to afford a quality education for their children.
-It creates a domino effect for income inequality.
+As a result, they will not be able to afford quality education for their children.
+It creates a domino effect on income inequality.

 Education Score by State